adrianlois/PS-ActiveDirectory-AzureAD-O365/23.AdminLocal-Config/README.md

 # AdminLocal-Config

-Delete the default local administrator and create a new user that is part of the local administrators group.
+Disable the default local administrator and create a new user that is part of the local administrators group.